ksullivan27/Projects/Final_Project/README.md

 - Cornell University
 - https://www.cs.cornell.edu/~cristian/papers/gender-tennis.pdf

 This project aims to analyze gender bias in tennis journalism by training language models on game commentary and comparing post-match interview question perplexities between men and women.
 My team decided to build on the original project's bigram model, looking at perplexity scores in trigram and LSTM models.
-We also ran some embedding experiments.
+Additionally, we conducted a topic modeling analysis and clustered question embeddings, comparing the centroid values with the vectors of the commentary words and GPT-generated tennis terms.
+Finally, we used GPT to predict and fine-tuned BERT and sportsBERT models to predict the gender of the question recipients.